kazibweyassin/v4/content/posts/docker-compose-error/index.md

 ## Solution

 Turns The fix was to update the version in my `docker-compose.yml` file to from version `3.5` to `3.6`.
-It's strange because 3.5 isn't anywhere close to the API version `1.35` from the error message 🤷‍♀️
+It's strange because 3.5 isn't anyclose to the API version `1.35` from the error message 🤷‍♀️

 ```yaml:title=docker-compose.yml
 version: '3.6' # highlight-line